Konkan Railway zone: Safety

 The terrain and weather of the Konkan region have caused problems for the railway.
 During the 1998 monsoon, torrential rains triggered landslides which washed away tracks and disrupted service.
 Despite the corporation's efforts to address the problems through engineering (such as protective netting along cuttings to prevent boulders from rolling onto the tracks), the problems recurred each year.

 The line's first major accident occurred on the night of 22 June 2003, when a landslide derailed a Karwar–Mumbai express train at the entrance to a tunnel.
 Fifty-one people died as a result of the accident, and others were injured.
 As a result, the corporation was severely criticised for failing to take adequate safety measures in the landslide-prone region.
 An inquiry reported that the cause of the accident was the failure of a cutting due to the lack of monsoon patrolling.
 The findings were disputed by the corporation, which said that the lack of monsoon patrolling did not lead to the accident (which was due to forces of nature).
 Shortly after the accident, however, the corporation announced that it would enhance safety measures on the route.

 Barely a year later, the measures were found inadequate when a second major accident occurred on 16 June 2004.
 A Mangalore–Mumbai Matsyaganda Express derailed and fell off a bridge after striking boulders on the tracks, killing 20 people.
 Again, the corporation insisted that the accident was due to forces of nature.
 Questions were then raised about the safety and reliability of the Konkan Railway.
 An inquiry by the Commissioner of Railway Safety ruled that the accident was caused by the "falling of boulders and earth" on the tracks.
 After the report was issued, the corporation implemented its recommendations.
 These included reducing train speeds during the monsoon to 75 km/h from 120 km/h and engineering measures such as boulder netting, shotcreting, rock bolting, micropiling and vetiver plantations along the line to improve safety.

+Trains carrying passengers and running through Konkan railway track line have a Monsoon Time Table usually from 15 June to 20 October every year which is rainy season for the west coast of India.
+During this period, speed of trains are reduced for safety purpose and more trackmen (gangmen) are employed to watch for floods and landslides.

-A goods train carrying fertilizers derailed between Diwankhavti and Khed stations (83/7Km) at 15:57 on 10 May 2020.
-This happened during COVID-19 lockdown when regular passenger and goods trains were stopped by Central or Union government of India.
+A goods train carrying fertilizers derailed between Diwankhavti and Khed stations at Km 83/7Km at 15:57 on 10 May 2020.
+This happened during COVID-19 lockdown when regular passenger and goods trains were stopped by Central government of India.
 There was no injury or casualty.
 Traffic resumed on the railway on 13 May 2020 at 09:15.